petershin/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference.md

 #### Index Actions

-In Index Actions, re-index at one of these levels:
+In Index Actions, reindex at one of these levels:

    * All indexable assets
    * An individual indexable asset